 The service nodes need to communicate with the xCAT database on the Management Node and be able to run xCAT commands to install the nodes.
-The Management Node must run either PostgreSQL, DB2 or MySQL.
-PostgreSQL, DB2 and MySQL allows a remote client to be set up on the service node, such that the service node can access (read/write) to the database on the Management Node.
+The Management Node must run either PostgreSQL or MySQL (other databases will be added later).
+PostgreSQL and MySQL allows a remote client to be set up on the service node, such that the service node can access (read/write) to the database on the Management Node.
 The default SQLite database does not support this ability.
 We will show you how to setup and migrate to the new database.
 The initial install of xCAT will setup SQLite first, so there is always need for migration.
-The service node will be installed with the xCAT code and other required rpms such as PosgreSQL, perl, rpm.
+The service node will be installed with the xCAT code and other required rpms such as PosgreSQL or MySQL, perl, rpm.
 It will require all the dependencies that were setup on the MN.
-DB2 must be installed and configured manually on the Service Node(s).